mccoyJosh/ClassInfo/SDEV120/M01/Day1/3_code.md

 they represent a value.

 In mathematics, the value being represented by a variable is "unknown" and is used to help calculate whatever we are working with.

+Consider the very simple example:

+X = 4

+and then I ask,
+"What is X + 10?"

+We know that "X" is just reprenting another value... basically acting as a stand-in for it.
+We would just replace "X" here with 4 and solve the problem, i.e. 4 + 10 = 14

 This is what we are doing here in this problem.
 Whatever is inputted is put inside of this "myNumber" variable; this can then be used for whatever we need.

 In this case, we just use it to multiply by 2.